HappyShield/happyshield.github.io/pages/handcreasing_EN.md

 ![](../assets/0_MD_Instruction Files/HS_DIY_Instructions/STEPS/HS_DYI_13.jpg)

-To fold the first curve, start with one corner, if some segments do not fold, repeat the creasing procedure.
+Starting on end of the crease curve, and working your way to the other end of the curve, gently pinch the sheet to fold it along the curve.
+If some segments do not fold easily, repeat the creasing procedure.

 ---